(This post may contain affiliate links. Please read our disclosure policy for more information.)

 8. State Parks and National Forests

-Asheville is well-known for its outdoorsy culture, and there is plenty of opportunities to get outside at nearby state parks and national forests.
+Asheville is well-known for its outdoorsy culture.
+And why wouldn’t they be with those beautiful Blue Ridge Mountains and plentiful opportunities for outdoor adventures at nearby state parks and national forests?
 Favorites are Pisgah National Forest (about 40 minutes from downtown Asheville) and DuPont State Recreational Forest (about 50 minutes from downtown).

 Pisgah National Forest